Going to college at 30 can be intimidating. As a university professor, I have seen many ‘mature age students’ pass through my classes.

 Shameless plug … but I believe it’s worth your while!

-Subscribe to my YouTube channel where I provide tons of actionable video tips on how to study, write essays, manage your time, and succeed in college!
+Subscribe to my YouTube channel where I provide tons of actionable video tips on how to study, write character analysis essays, manage your time, and succeed in college!

 It’s a great time efficient alternative to taking study skills classes at university.
 You can watch the videos in your own time in the comfort of your own home.
 Plus they’re all totally free!